 This is the standard choice for conventional properties that are in reasonably good condition.
 It covers everything found in the property’s Condition Report but there are added extras.

 This type of homebuyer report will list any issues that might affect the value of the property.
-These can include damp and subsidence, and any other aspect of the house that doesn’t meet building regulations.
+These can include dampness and subsidence, and any other aspect of the house that doesn’t meet building regulations.
 As stated earlier, the surveyor will only identify surface-level issues, so you can’t expect them to look underneath your floorboards or any other area that is not immediately visible.

 SAVA Home Condition Survey (Level 2)